trinile/hurry-up/README.md

 # hurryup 2.0

-The goal of hurry-up is to make sure you are never late to an appointment again. hurry-up allows users to save an appointment and receive a text message reminder when they should leave, based on wherever their location happens to be at that time.
+The goal of hurryup is to make sure you are never late to an appointment again. hurryup allows users to save an appointment and receive a text message reminder when they should leave, based on wherever their location happens to be at that time.

-This is a fork of the [original project] (https://github.com/LuxuriousNeckbeards/hurry-up) by **Luxurious Neckbeards**.
+This is a fork of the [original project] (https://github.com/LuxuriousNeckbeards/hurryup) by **Luxurious Neckbeards**.

 ## Features We Added
 1. Ability to edit/delete events